wallberg/blog/_drafts/review-evolution-20.md

 - Genes are sequences of codons which specify assemblies of proteins

-- "Combinations of genes form an interdependent complex of instructions and a matrix of code elements, packed into chromosomes {% cite marshallEvolutionBreakingDeadlock2015 -l 45 %}
+> Information organization in DNA is the same as digital data. \[...]
+Combinations of genes form an interdependent complex of instructions and a matrix of code elements, packed into chromosomes. \[...] and just like digital data, the information in DNA is fragile. {% cite marshallEvolutionBreakingDeadlock2015 -l 45 %}
+>
 > DNA, like many human-made codes, also has reduncancy, error correction, checksums, linguistic structure, and codes layered inside of codes {% cite marshallEvolutionBreakingDeadlock2015 -l 39 %}.

+But are they the same?
+Digital layers are intentionally isolated from each other.
+DNA and higher biological systems have messy interdependences and feedback loops.
+Everything is tangled.
+People design digital systems to reduce complexity so that we can understand them.

 ### Randomness

-Nevertheless the author makes a good case that random mutation is neither the only nor even the primary mechanism of evolutionary change.
-Mutations do occur, but most random mutations would only

 > Darwin himself didn't strongly evangelize his belief that the variations, or the mutations, were random.
 Randomness didn't become dogma until the 20th century.
 Darwin didn't know where the variations came from.
-He didn't know about genetics and he didn't know anything about cells or DNA [^neodarwinism].
+He didn't know about genetics and he didn't know anything about cells or DNA. {% cite marshallEvolutionBreakingDeadlock2015 -l 36 %} [^neodarwinism].

+The author makes a good case that random mutation is neither the only nor even the primary mechanism of evolutionary change.
+Mutations do occasionally occur which would be beneficial, but most random mutations only cause failures in the biological systems, ie create "noise" in the "information channel" which would render the message unusable.

 ### Adaptive Variation

+The author presents a wide range of scientific findings about how DNA, and the cells that host and maintain that DNA, have a goal-oriented design: they work to keep themselves alive and to reproduce.

 "If we rank these \[mechanisms] from most gradual to most sudden, the list looks like this" {% cite marshallEvolutionBreakingDeadlock2015 -l 144 %}: